kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

 - Let others know about your allergies and where you keep your epinephrine auto-injector.

 ## Altitude sickness
-Altitude sickness is caused low oxygen levels at high altitudes.
+Altitude sickness is caused by low oxygen levels at high altitudes.

 ### Symptoms
 - Headache.